appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## PetSet (aka StatefulSet 2.0 !!)
-We are pleased to introduce a unique feature on cloud-cost minimization.
-This PetSet feature is perfectly suitable for handling the pods with different-different types of cloud node pools.
+We are pleased to introduce a unique feature for cloud-cost minimization.
+This PetSet feature is perfectly suitable for running database pods on different types of node pools (on-demand vs spot instances).
 You can think of it as a smart statefulSet.
 To be more specific, let's assume a concrete example.

-Lets say, you have a MongoDB sharded cluster, where the number of shards is 2.
+Let's say, you have a MongoDB sharded cluster, where the number of shards is 2.
 5 replicas(1primary-3secondary-1arbiter) on each shard, 3 replicas in configServer & 4 replicas for mongos.
-Also you have different types of nodepools machines like m7.xlarge, c7g.medium, t3.micro etc. And all these machines can be of on-demand & spot instances.
+Also you have different types of node pool machines like m7.xlarge, c7g.medium, t3.micro etc. And all these machines can be of on-demand & spot instances.
 You want to use m7.large for shard nodes, c7g.medium for configServer nodes & t3.micro for mongos nodes.
-For each shard, one pod will go on-demand & rest of them to spots.
+For each shard, one pod will go on-demand & rest of them to spot instances.
 For configServer, the majority will go on-demand, the rest of them to spot.
 And for mongos, majority in spots.

 |        #        |   Shard    | ConfigServer | MongoS |